MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsTeamsComplianceRecordingPolicy.md

 ```

 ### -PolicyName
-"Name" of the policy to be assigned.
+Name of the policy to be assigned.
-The PolicyName is simply the policy Identity without the policy scope (the "tag:" prefix).
+The PolicyName is simply the policy Identity without the policy scope i.e. the "Tag:" prefix.
-For example, a policy with the Identity tag:ContosoPartnerComplianceRecordingPolicy has a PolicyName equal to ContosoPartnerComplianceRecordingPolicy.
+For example, a policy with the Identity Tag:ContosoPartnerComplianceRecordingPolicy has a PolicyName equal to ContosoPartnerComplianceRecordingPolicy.

 To revoke a per-user policy previously assigned to a user, set the PolicyName to a null value ($null).